“I didn't know what to do after school, and everyone kept saying ‘do what you love’ and, well, I love to sing... so here I am”

 After being told she had to join the choir before she could learn to dance (because that’s what her brother did) – Hannah never looked back.
 With her new love of music, she spent most mornings and evenings of her school life learning and developing her skills in multiple choirs, symphonic bands and orchestras.

-Now, at age 21, Hannah is a developing classical soprano who was granted the Bachelor of Music from the Melbourne Conservatorium of Music in 2016.
-In 2018, she is currently undertaking her final year of the Masters of Speech Pathology at the University of Melbourne whilst continuing her musical development and tutelage under Linda Barcan.
+Now, at age 22, Hannah is a classically trained soprano who was granted the Bachelor of Music from the Melbourne Conservatorium of Music in 2016.
+In 2018, she is currently undertaking her final year of the Masters of Speech Pathology at the University of Melbourne whilst continuing her musical development under the tutelage of Linda Barcan.

 Hannah is looking forward to what the next years bring; combining her passions for both knowledge and voice.